May I transfer credits to EDS?

 I was admitted to EDS but will be unable to enroll this year.
 May I request a deferral?

 Applicants may request a one-time, one-year deferral; requests need to be submitted in writing to the Admissions Committee.
 If the deferral is granted, the applicant must pay the enrollment deposit within one month to secure his or her place in the next class.
 If the applicant does not enroll for the term to which admission was deferred, he or she must re-apply and re-pay the application fee.
+All deferral requests must be received at least two week prior to matriculation and the start of term.

 I previously applied to EDS and was not admitted.
 Now I would like to apply again.
 What do I need to do?